Amrop and JM Search partnership sets a new standard for industry

 For Amrop, the increased focus on the U.S. market offers its own opportunities, says the company's Chair Annika Farin.
 She highlights how both firms bring an entrepreneurial spirit to the market.
 "This makes the partnership a truly alternative choice for clients, with an offering that holds depth and is delivered with quality," Farin says.

-"The ability to assess talent and make the right recommendations to our clients comes down to an in-depth knowledge of our markets and the context of each placement, and our teams being able to work together fluidly on the same assignment without the client even realising we are two separate firms," says Farin.
+"The ability to assess talent and make the right recommendations to our clients comes down to an in-depth knowledge of our markets and the context of each placement, and our teams being able to work together fluidly on the same assignment" says Farin.
 "We're able to help each other achieve more than what would have been possible alone."

 Marshall agrees: "Through our partnership with Amrop, we have been able to solve client challenges in multiple regions, which is additional value that we can bring to our services.
 And we have been able to connect our regional networks between more than a dozen private-equity funds in a coordinated, global manner."